jetstream-cloud/js2docs/docs/general/instancemgt.md

 ### Reboot

 Rebooting an instance is just like restarting a computer.
 The cloud will first attempt a graceful or "soft" reboot, where all of your programs are allowed to exit.
-If that fails then will perform a "hard" reboot, which will lose any work that is not yet written to disk.
+If that fails then OpenStack will perform a "hard" reboot, which will lose any work that is not yet written to disk.
 If you cannot connect to your instance, rebooting is a good troubleshooting step before creating a support ticket.

 ## Advanced Actions